gdcc/pyDataverse/src/pyDataverse/docs/source/user/advanced-usage.rst

     >>>     df.set({"pid": pid, "filename": filename})
     >>>     resp = api.upload_datafile(pid, filename, df.json())

+Now we have created all Datasets, which we added to ``datasets.csv``, and uploaded all Datafiles, which we placed in the root directory, to the Dataverse instance.

 .. _advanced-usage_data-migration_publish-dataset:

-1.6 Publish Datasets via API
+Publish Datasets via API
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Finally, publish all Datasets with :meth:`publish_dataset() <pyDataverse.api.NativeApi.publish_dataset>`.
+Finally, we iterate over all Datasets and publish them with :meth:`publish_dataset() <pyDataverse.api.NativeApi.publish_dataset>`.

 ::